Quentin-V/eslint-plugin-starlims/README.md

 You can also install the ESLint extension for Visual Studio Code to get real-time linting.
 [ESLint extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ## List of customizations
-- Do not create parsing errors for #import statements
+- Do not create parsing errors for #include statements
 - Allow usage of Starlims global variables such as:
     - 'form'
     - 'lims'